 The return of Croatian tourism would not have been possible without the important contribution by, among others, foreign tourism journalists.
 They, together with their editorial staff, need to be acknowledged for pointing out the value of the Croatian tourist offer and for presenting it to their readers, viewers and listeners through the media in which they work.

-With the desire to emphasise the value of the professional approach given to writing about Croatia and to show how much it is appreciated, the Croatian tourist board has established the award “Zlatna penkala” for the best texts or radio and TV reports about Croatian tourism.
-Even though there will only be two award winners among the journalists (one for each of written and electronic media), all 29 nominated will in fact be winners as in April or May 2005 they will be invited to join a 4-5 days special tour around Croatia and attend the award ceremony.
-Given that Croatia is the home of the fountain pen, one of the traditional writer’s symbols, this award has an added significance...
+With the desire to emphasise the value of the professional approach given to writing about Croatia and to show how much it is appreciated, the Croatian tourist board has established the award “Zlatna penkala” for the best texts or radio and TV reports about Croatian tourism and later also for the best blog post.
+Even though there will only be three award winners among the journalists who will receive the award Golden Pen Grand Prix while all others nominated will receive as a sign of gratitude - a special plaque.
+However all nominated journalists are included in a prize study trip.